-So instead of going to see the Parliament, I have started my trip to Budapest on the Margaret Island.
+So instead of going to see the Parliament, I have started my trip on Margaret Island.
 It is a nice place to take a stroll around the gardens and fountains and this is probably the cleanest part of the city.

 Danube Taxi Boat

-Budapest is not a very big city, at least all the sights are in the walking distance, but if you are a bit lazy (just like me) you can hop on the BKV boat for around 2 € and hop off anytime at one of the city’s many famous highlights.
+Budapest is not a very big city, at least all the sights are in the walking distance, but if you are a bit lazy you can hop on the BKV boat for around 2 € and hop off anytime at one of the city’s many famous highlights.

 I Have Seen It all at the Rudas Baths